Multidimensional Dickman distribution and operator selfdecomposability: Some applications of the operator Dickman distributions

-The next corollary provides a tractable example of the sequence $\mu_n$ (and therefore corresponding $ID$ distributions) satisfying the conditions of Theorem \ref{thm: convergence}.
+The next corollary provides a tractable example of the possible measure $\mu$ (and therefore corresponding $ID$ distribution) satisfying the conditions of Lemma \ref{lem: ID_convergence}.
 It is a direct generalisation of \cite[Cor.
-1]{grabchak2024smalljumpslevyprocesses}. \begin{corollary} Let $\varrho_\varepsilon$, $\varepsilon>0$ be a collection of $ID(\Rd)$ measures satisfying \eqref{eq: mod_ID_CF} and assume that the corresponding L\'evy measures $\mu_{\varepsilon}$, $\varepsilon>0$, are of the form
+1]{grabchak2024smalljumpslevyprocesses}. \begin{corollary} Consider $\varrho\in ID(\Rd)$ and assume that its L\'evy measure $\mu$, satisfying \eqref{eq: mu_Id_Levycond}, can be given by